 Everybody has the right to be treated with respect and no one deserves to be a victim of bullying.
-Individuals who are bullying need to learn different ways of behaving.
+Individuals who are bullying must understand there are different ways of behaving and take steps to change their behaviour.

 Dawley Wanderers football Club recognises its responsibility to respond promptly and effectively to issues of bullying.